hivtools/hint/docs/GenericChart.md

 The chart data to be provided to `Plotly`, found by taking the selected dataset(s) and applying filter selections to them.

+#### filters
+This method converts 'columns' in the metadata section of all fetched datasets into filters which can be passed to the Filters components.
+Not all columns in the dataset are converted, but only those which are configured as filters in the dataset config.
+Columns in the dataset are very similar to Filters - they just just have `values` instead of `options` but the structure of these objects is nearly identical.

 ### Front end data types

 The following data types are used to support generic chart configuration: